 In October 2015, the NAMA Board agreed the objective of facilitating the delivery of 20,000 new homes.
-In November 2021, NAMA surpassed that target with over 20,500 new homes delivered since October 2015.
-In total since 2014, NAMA has funded or facilitated the delivery of 22,650 new homes.
-Of these, 13,030 were directly funded by NAMA either though the provision of funding directly to debtors and receivers or facilitating development via licence agreement or joint venture.
-A further 9,620 were delivered indirectly on sites which benefitted from NAMA funding, but which were subsequently sold by NAMA's debtors and receivers.
+During 2021, NAMA exceeded its target of delivering 20,000 residential units in Ireland and by end-2021 the delivery of 23,155 new homes had been funded and facilitated by NAMA.
+This has since increased to over 23,705 homes.
+Of these, 13,271 were directly funded by NAMA either though the provision of funding directly to debtors and receivers or facilitating development via licence agreement or joint venture.
+A further 10,434 were delivered indirectly on sites which benefitted from NAMA funding but which were subsequently sold by NAMA's debtors and receivers.
 NAMA facilitated the future delivery of homes on these sites by funding planning permissions, legal costs, holding costs or site enabling works.
+Construction cost inflationary pressures pose a significant challenge to the viability and delivery of new homes across Ireland.
+In an environment of heightened uncertainty, the potential for continued price pressures and the impact this may have on the planned delivery of new homes from NAMA secured sites is an increasing source of concern.

-There are a further c.20,000 units within NAMA's residential delivery pipeline, including: 2,600 units under construction (600 units) or with funding approved (2,000 units) for construction; a further 1,200 units have been granted planning permission and will be sold or refinanced by debtors; and 4,200 units are in the planning system either with planning applications lodged (1,100 units) or being prepared (3,100 units).
-NAMA is also funding pre-planning and feasibility work on other sites under the control of NAMA debtors and receivers which are estimated to have a delivery capacity of 11,700 units in the longer term.
-There is potential for an additional 2,020 units on unzoned land with long term residential potential.
-It should be noted that the development of some of the sites secured to NAMA may be currently inhibited by one or more constraints relating to commercial viability, infrastructure or suitable planning permission.
+There are a further c.21,500 units within NAMA's residential delivery pipeline, including: 2,500 units under construction (500 units) or with funding approved (2,000 units) for construction; 1,300 units that have been granted planning permission and will be sold or refinanced by debtors; 5,700 units in the planning system either with planning applications lodged (1,300 units) or being prepared (4,400 units); 10,000 units on long-term residential zoned land on which NAMA is funding pre-planning and feasibility work and 2,000 units on unzoned land with long term residential potential.
+It should be noted that the development of some of the sites secured to NAMA may be currently inhibited by one or more constraints relating to commercial viability, infrastructure and / or suitable planning permission.
 Accordingly, much of the delivery potential of the remaining portfolio can only occur over the medium to long term.
 Recognising this, NAMA aims to advance sites through the planning system to maximise the number of sites that are ready for future development.